 The great thing about Dolphin is that it strikes the perfect balance between accessibility and functionality.
 It is an extremely powerful emulator with all the bells and whistles but is a breeze to use thanks to its user-focused interface.

-It even has the ability to emulate the NAND flash memory of the Wii, enabling you to load up save data, and download Wii channels & the Wii menu system from an original Wii console.
+It even has the ability to emulate the NAND flash memory of the Wii, enabling you to load up saved data, and download Wii channels & the Wii menu system from an original Wii console.
 Dolphin provides a NAND usage guide to help you through the steps.

 You will not find a better way to play your favourite Wii games and look as good as they do with Dolphin.